NetApp Virtual Desktop Service Overview

 Each deployment is associated with an active directory domain and provides clients with an access entry point for workspaces and applications.
 A service provider or enterprise that has multiple active directory domains typically has more deployments.
 A single Active Directory domain that spans multiple regions typically has a single deployment with multiple sites.

 For WVD in Azure, Microsoft provides a platform-as-a-service that is consumed by NetApp VDS.
 For other environments, NetApp VDS orchestrates the deployment and configuration of Microsoft Remote Desktop Services.
 NetApp VDS supports both WVD Classic and WVD ARM and can also be used to upgrade existing versions.

 Each deployment has its own platform services, which consists of Cloud Workspace Manager (REST API endpoint), an HTML 5 Gateway (connect to VMs from a VDS management portal), RDS Gateways (Access point for clients), and a Domain Controller.
 The following figure depicts the VDS Control Plane architecture for RDS implementation.

 For RDS implementations, NetApp VDS can be readily accessed from Windows and browsers using client software that can be customized to include customer logo and images.
 Based on user credentials, it provides user access to approved workspaces and applications.
 There is no need to configure the gateway details.

 The following figure shows the NetApp VDS client.

-In the Azure WVD implementation, Microsoft handles the access entry point for the clients and can be consumed by Microsoft WVD client available natively for various OS.
+In the Azure WVD implementation, Microsoft handles the access entry point for the clients and can be consumed by a Microsoft WVD client available natively for various OSs.
 It can also be accessed from a web-based portal.
 The configuration of client software must be handled by the Group Policy Object (GPO) or in other ways preferred by customers.

 The following figure depicts the VDS Control Plane architecture for Azure WVD implementations.